3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/rails/rails-authentication-with-devise.md

 |Explain how authorization differs from authentication|
 |Use CanCanCan to implement authorization helpers in a Rails application|

-Authorization is an important aspect to most any application.
+Authorization and Authentication is an important aspect to most any application.
 As a system, it is put in place to determine whether the current user has the permission to perform the requested action.
 Based on this, it typically happens after a user is authenticated, but before a request is processed.

 Today we will be generating a separate project in order to fully understand the different aspects of the authentication and authorization process.
 We will add devise that gives us a user model, connect the user model with posts, and finally use a gem called CanCanCan in order to fully complete the authorization process.